lhch9550/who_delegates_to_ai/README.md

 how closely the occupation's O\*NET task statements match the descriptions of practitioner-built agent skill files shared on public GitHub, aggregated with O\*NET task importance weights.
 Higher AAI means an occupation's tasks are, on average, well covered by agentic skills that early-adopting practitioners have already built and published.
-The index is meant for comparison **across** occupations, not for interpretation on an absolute scale.

 ## Getting started